ATMB chooses 1Telecomms to manage its fibre optic network

 Data Migration and Integration

 The data migration process consisted of the qualification, recovery, structuring and integration of Civil Engineering and Optical Fibre data in the Bonneville and Cluses areas.
 The data recovery was done in conjunction with 1Spatial project managers who have a high level of expertise in structuring complex business data.

 For the integration of the newly created data, the process is simple.
 All civil engineering information is collected by the surveyors, who use a pre-defined graphic chart to provide the plans in SHP format.
 These plans are checked via scripts made with the ETL DataInterop for validation and error detection.
 Finally, the data is pushed into the production database.
 The layout of the cabling and the entry of the optical fibre up to the connector is entered directly into the application by ATMB's external service provider in charge of the installation, via secure remote access.

-1Spatial supplied, installed, mapped and configured the software solution, integrated the data, installed the 1Telecomms solution and the ArcGIS Enterprise base, and supported the customer with the transfer of skills and training necessary for the success of the project.
+1Spatial supplied, installed, mocked up and parameterised the software solution, integrated the data, installed the 1Telecomms solution and the ArcGIS Enterprise base, and supported the customer with the transfer of skills and training required for the success of the project.

-The open and highly customizable solution was tailored to meet the project specifications.
-The customer was able to express his functional and technical requirements and 1Spatial's project manager translated these requests into parameters, in order to deliver a complete and ready-to-use solution.
+The solution, open and highly customisable, was customised to meet the project specifications.
+The customer was able to express its functional and technical requirements and the 1Spatial project manager translated these requirements into a configuration, in order to deliver a complete and ready-to-use solution.

 About ATMB :

 The Autoroutes et Tunnel du Mont Blanc (ATMB) company is constantly on the lookout for new modes of transport.
 By crossing the mountains and narrowing the territory, it brings its drivers closer together by reducing their travel time, while ensuring their safety.